Next Leadership

 and maintenance and will have educational signage placed nearby to

 raise the scouts awareness of the hemlock problem.
-Thanks to

 The location was